Skyscanner/backpack/UNRELEASED.md

 **Changed:**

 - bpk-component-calendar:
-  - exposed propTypes as BpkCalendarPropTypes for reuse in BpkScrollableCalendarDate
+  - exposed propTypes as BpkCalendarPropTypes for reuse in other components.